ibell/coolprop/Web/EOS.rst

 Properties as a function of h,p
 -------------------------------

-Reminder: :math:`\tau=T_c/T` and :math:`\delta=\rho/\rho_c`.
+As a reminder, the EOS is typically set up as a function of :math:`\tau=T_c/T` and :math:`\delta=\rho/\rho_c`.
 Thus, if you know pressure and enthalpy, you can set up a system of residuals in terms of :math:`\delta` and :math:`\tau` in order to yield back the given pressure and enthalpy.
 Of course you still need a good guess value to start from.
 See below for that.
 The system of equations can be given by:

 .. math::